noxthot/google_codejam_2022_04/README.md

 https://codingcompetitions.withgoogle.com/codejam/archive/2022

-Since I actively participated in the contest (time pressure!), the codes are not polished and most likely also contain errors.
+Since I actively participated in the contest (time pressure!) but not always spent the full time slot on the challenges, the codes are not polished and most likely also contain errors.

 # Results
 ## Qualification Round